LHCGreg/animerecs/README.md

 AnimeRecs.RecService.Client: Command-line rec service client application for controlling a running rec service and testing recommendation sources.

-AnimeRecs.Web: Nancy web application that gives recommendations based on a user's myanimelist.net account
+AnimeRecs.Web: ASP.NET web application that gives recommendations based on a user's myanimelist.net account

 # Setting up

-**Note that myanimelist.net now blocks programmatic HTTP requests unless your application is whitelisted so you will not be able to populate a user database or test normally.
-What you can do is get a database from *somewhere* and enable the config option for getting users' anime list from the database instead of from myanimelist.net.**

 To set up a development environment you will need to install the following:

-- Visual Studio 2013 Community Edition
+- Visual Studio 2017 Community Edition
-- PostgreSQL (http://www.postgresql.org/) (9.1.x supported, earlier versions will probably work also)
+- PostgreSQL (http://www.postgresql.org/) (9.6.x supported, other versions will probably work)

-Set up instructions for Linux assume Ubuntu or Debian.
-If you want to use a different distro, good luck, you're on your own.
-I have found Ubuntu and Debian to have good Mono support.

-To build for Mono on Linux, you must use xbuild (or MonoDevelop set to use xbuild) on Linux.
-Cross-compiling is not supported.
-Building for .NET vs. Mono have slight differences.
-The only difference in run-time behavior is that when running on Windows recservice is existing by pressing any key, while on Linux it is terminated by sending a SIGINT (ctrl+c) or SIGTERM.

-Building on Linux with xbuild:
-$ xbuild /t:build /p:Configuration=Debug /p:Platform=AnyCPU xyz.csproj

-## Setting up PostgreSQL in Ubuntu
+## Setting up PostgreSQL in Debian
 1. Set your locale to UTF-8.
 This ensures that Postgres that does not install with a default of ASCII and prevent you from creating a database that uses UTF-8 as its encoding.
+$ echo "en_US.UTF-8 UTF-8" | sudo tee /etc/locale.gen > /dev/null
+$ sudo locale-gen
 $ sudo update-locale LANG=en_US.UTF-8

 2. Increase the maximum shared memory size from the ridiculously small default.
 This step is optional but will allow you to later increase the amount of shared memory Postgres can use.